Thursday, July 24, 2025

 Speciality of Iyengar yoga poses - Use of props

+The specialty of this yoga style is that, props are used to perform asanas.
 The use of props is new to yoga and was started by B.K.S.
 Iyengar.
 The props used are belts, blankets, wooden blocks, benches, straps, sandbags, chairs, pillows, bolsters etc.

 Iyengar yoga is user friendly and sate for all.
-It is great for beginners as well as advanced students .The props help the students to get the body in ideal alignment for that pose, even if his body is not yet flexible enough.
+It is great for beginners as well as advanced students.
+The props help the students to get the body in ideal alignment for that pose, even if his body is not yet flexible enough.

 Use of props the Iyengar method makes yoga poses easier for the student.
 The props are used according to the students needs.
 The props are used in the yoga studio.

-If you are practicing at home, you can use what you have at home Even tired or sick persons also can do some of the asanas with used props without feeling any strain and can get benefit from it.
+If you are practicing at home, you can use what you have at home.
+Even tired or sick persons also can do some of the asanas with used props without feeling any strain and can get benefit from it.

 Everyone can practice using props.
 There is attention to detail and there is emphasis on body alignment.

-This yoga is helpful in relieving the modern life stress.
-Yogasana (yoga poses), pranayama (yogic breathing), meditation, all are part of iyengar yoga Iyengar yoga is refered to as 'meditation in action'.
+Yogasana (yoga poses), pranayama (yogic breathing), meditation, all are part of Iyengar yoga Iyengar yoga is referred to as 'meditation in action'.

 The students get the fundamentals of yoga right.
 The benefits of regular practice increase and the awareness stretching improves.
-It is spirituality through physical methods which encourages proper breathing while in a yoga pose.
+It is spirituality through physical methods that encourages proper breathing while in a yoga pose.
 The concentration helps in meditation.

 Yoga for health - Iyengar method for yoga health benefits